-One thing that I would like to clarify though is that we don’t obey God in order that we can become His sons (and daughters), but instead we obey Him BECAUSE we are His sons (and daughters).
-Stephen E. Robinson, in his book “Following Christ” gives an example from his family in order to illustrate this principle:
+One thing that I would like to clarify however is that we don’t obey God in order that we can become His sons (and daughters), but instead we obey Him BECAUSE we are His sons (and daughters).
+Stephen E. Robinson, in his book “Following Christ,” used an example from his own family in order to illustrate this principle:

 “My own son Michael, doesn’t obey me at home and do his chores in order to become my son.
 I don’t say “Gee, Mike, if you do your chores really well you just might be my boy someday.”
 He is already my son, and he knows it; that happened years ago…Michael obeys me because he’s my son, for the sake of a relationship that already exists, and which he values.
 He obeys to affirm that he willingly accepts the terms of sonship and his rightful place in our family.
 Michael cannot with any amount of work, service, or obedience become my son because he already is my son (though he could by calculated disobedience reject the relationship and damage it to the point that it was a mere biological fact and nothing more).
 Because both of us treasure the relationship and because we love each other, I try to be an understanding parent and he tries to be an obedient son.
 In the same spirit and for the same reasons, we sons and daughters of the kingdom do the works our heavenly father has given us to do.”
 (Stephen E. Robinson, Following Christ, 75-76)